Chesterhuang1999/Veri-qec/README.md

 --cpucount 16 --code surface --param1 7
 ```

-To evaluate the results of the first functionality, using the command above and adjust the additional parameter (which is the distance of the surface code) from the set $\{3,5,7,9,11\}$.
-The typical output for this example will be :
+To evaluate the results of the first functionality, using the command above and adjust the additional parameter (which is the distance of the surface code) from the set $\{3,5,7,9,11\}$. **You can find the output results in the `eval-Output/correction` directory.** The typical output for this example will be (the running time is obtained using 240 cores):

 ```
 Task generated.
 Start checking.